MaastrichtU-Library/circular-research-data-coursebook/_episodes/05-data-archiving.md

 > ## Exercise - Level Medium 🌶🌶
 >
 > 1. Go to **[dataverse.org](https://dataverse.org/)** and scroll down until you see a map.
 Respond to the following:
-> 2. How many installations of Dataverse are?
+> 2. How many installations of Dataverse are there?
 > 3. How many Dataverse installations are in the Netherlands?
 > 4. DataverseNL is the data repository hosted by DANS.
 It supports all higher education institutions in the Netherlands.
 How many datasets exist now in DataverseNL?
 (Aug 2022)
 > {: .source}
 >
 > > ## Solution
 > >
 > > 2.
 There are 83 installations worldwide.
-This means that 83  Organizations have a copy of the original Harvard Dataverse layout and have hosted it on their own servers to support researchers.
+This means that 83 organizations have a copy of the original Harvard Dataverse layout and have hosted it on their own servers to support researchers.
 > > 3.
 There are 3 installations in the Netherlands: DataverseNL, IISH Dataverse, and NIOZ Dataverse.
 > > 4.
 There are 6,075.
 > > {: .output}
 > {: .solution}
 {: .challenge}

 ### 3. What is a DOI, and why is it important?

 The DOI is a common identifier used for academic, professional, and governmental information such as articles, datasets, reports, and other supplemental information.
 The [International DOI Foundation (IDF)](https://www.doi.org/) is the agency that oversees DOIs.
-[CrossRef](https://www.crossref.org/) and [Datacite](https://datacite.org/) are two prominent not-for-profit registries that provide services to create or mint DOIs.
+[CrossRef](https://www.crossref.org/) and [DataCite](https://datacite.org/) are two prominent not-for-profit registries that provide services to create or mint DOIs.
 Both have membership models where their clients are able to mint DOIs distinguished by their prefix.
 For example, DataCite features a [statistics page](https://stats.datacite.org/) where you can see registrations by members.

 A DOI has three main parts: